 Epstein JM, Sauer LM, Chelen J, Hatna E, Parker J, Rothman R, Rubinson L. Infectious disease: Mobilizing Ebola survivors to curb the epidemic.
 Nature.
 2014 Dec 18;516(7531):323-5. doi: 10.1038/516323a.

-Lily Rubenstein, BSN, BA is the media content manager for the Center for Refugee and Disaster Response and a registered nurse in the Johns Hopkins Hospital Emergency Department.
+Lily Rubenstein, BSN, BA is a registered nurse in the Johns Hopkins Hospital Emergency Department.
 She completed a Bachelor of Science in Nursing at Johns Hopkins School of Nursing and a Bachelor of Arts in International Relations at Beloit College.
 Her interests include the role of nurses in disaster management and health of refugee populations.

 Frederick M. Burkle Jr., MD, MPH